 By: Blonde One

 Last week (my goodness was it only last week?!) we ran another navigation workshop in an effort to encourage a few more people to enjoy the stunning Dartmoor safely.
-It was our pleasure this time to run the course for the sons of some of our previous workshop ladies.
+It was our pleasure this time to run the course for the sons of some of our previous Dartmoor navigation course ladies.
 Despite it being in the middle of their summer holidays when they probably could have thought of a hundred alternate things to be doing they turned up and wowed us with their enthusiasm.
 I’m not sure how coerced they were into coming to the day or how grumpy they were at having to miss some of their time away from mates but they turned up with a cheerful and excited nature.
 Blonde Two and I thoroughly enjoyed teaching the youngsters who ranged from age 11 to 14 and seeing them achieve such a lot in such a short time.
-The classroom session was shorter than usual; they were itching to get outside and practise their new skills, and they seemed to learn in super quick time.
+The classroom session was shorter than usual; they were itching to get outside and practise their new navigation skills, and they seemed to learn in super quick time.
 The early mist soon burned off and we were treated to Dartmoor weather behaving beautifully for a change.